julianmichael/debate/README.md

 # Debate
 Web interface for information-asymmetric debates.
+Data collected for the paper coming soon.

 ## Usage